 - What is the most important information I should know about doxorubicin (Adriamycin PFS)?

-- What should I discuss with my healthcare provider before using doxorubicin (Adriamycin PFS)?
+- What should I discuss with my healthcare provider before taking doxorubicin (Adriamycin PFS)?

-- How should I use doxorubicin (Adriamycin PFS)?
+- How should I take doxorubicin (Adriamycin PFS)?

 - What happens if I miss a dose (Adriamycin PFS)?